16.8. cam_gen

 Assume this height above datum in meters for the image corners unless read from the DEM.

-The camera optical center.
+The camera optical center (horizontal and vertical components).
+If --pixel-pitch is in millimeters, this must be in millimeters as well.
 If not specified for pinhole cameras, it will be set to image center (half of image dimensions) times the pixel pitch.
 The optical bar camera always uses the image center.

 --refine-camera